-- (a) After a respondent's answer has been filed, the respondent or the Unit may make a motion for summary disposition of any or all allegations of the complaint with respect to that respondent.
-Any motion for summary disposition on the pleadings shall be filed within 30 days after the filing of the respondent's answer unless otherwise ordered by the Presiding Officer.
+- (a) After a respondent's answer has been filed and documents have been made available to that respondent for inspection and copying pursuant to Rule 228, the respondent or the Division Unit may make a motion for summary disposition of any or all allegations of the complaint with respect to that respondent.
+Any motion for summary disposition on the pleadings shall be filed within 30 days after the filing of the respondent's answer unless otherwise ordered by the hearing officer Presiding Officer.
 Notwithstanding the provisions of Rule 207, unless otherwise ordered by the Presiding Officer, any opposition or response to a motion for summary disposition shall be filed within 14 days after service of the motion.
-Unless otherwise ordered by the Presiding Officer, reply briefs shall be filed within five days after service of the opposition or response. - (b) A motion for summary disposition pursuant to paragraph (a) shall be accompanied by a supporting memorandum of points and authorities.
-The motion for summary disposition and supporting memorandum of points and authorities shall not exceed 25 pages in length. - (c) Unless the Presiding Officer decides to defer decision on the motion, he or she may grant the motion for summary disposition if, considering the facts in a light most favorable to the nonmoving party, there is no material issue of fact and the moving party is entitled to a summary disposition as a matter of law.
-Otherwise, the Presiding Officer shall deny or defer the motion.
+Reply Unless otherwise ordered by the Presiding Officer, reply briefs shall be filed within five days after service of the opposition or response. - (b) A motion for summary disposition pursuant to paragraph (a) shall be accompanied by a supporting memorandum of points and authorities.
+The motion for summary disposition and supporting memorandum of points and authorities shall not exceed 25 pages in length. - (c) Unless the hearing officer Presiding Officer decides to defer decision on the motion, he or she shall promptly file with the Commissioner and serve on the parties a proposed opinion and order (with supporting rationale) regarding the motion for summary disposition.
+Upon receipt of the hearing officer's proposed opinion and order, the Commissioner may grant the motion for summary disposition if, considering the facts in a light most favorable to the nonmoving party, there is no material issue of fact and the moving party is entitled to a summary disposition as a matter of law.
+Otherwise, the Commissioner Presiding Officer shall deny or defer the motion.